smheidrich/postprocess-sdist-make-rust-ext-opt/README.md

   --help                          Show this message and exit.
 ```

-The processed sdist will be written to a folder named `postprocessed` in the
+Unless otherwise specified, a processed sdist will be written to a folder named
-same directory as the input sdist.
-Its filename will be the same as that of the
+`postprocessed` in the same directory as the input sdist.
+Its filename will be
-input sdist.
+the same as that of the input sdist.

+To modify sdists in-place, you can use the combination of options
+`-fCO dir dir/*.tar.gz`, where `dir` is the directory cotaining the sdists.

 ## Caveats